carpentries-incubator/hpc-intro/_episodes/01-connecting.md

 ### Mac

 Macs have had a terminal built in since the first version of OSX since it is built on a Linux flavour known as BSD (Berkeley Systems Designs).
 The terminal can be quickly opened through the use of the Searchlight tool.
 Hold down the command key and press the spacebar.
 In the search bar that shows up type "terminal", choose the terminal app from the list of results (it will look like a tiny, black computer screen) and you will be presented with a terminal window.
+Alternatively, you can find Terminal under "Utilities" in the Applications menu.

 ### Windows